arwa486/UW-FinTech-Introduction/homework/hw1_fintech_case_study.md

 The biggest business impact of Varo has been growing its consumer base.
 It provides services to customers who traditionally have been left out of the retail banking sector.

 * What are some of the core metrics that companies in this domain use to measure success?
 How is your company performing, based on these metrics?
+Typically companies in this domain use increase in customer growth and assets under management (AUM) as a metric of growth.
+For Varo, both its customer base and AUM are growing.

 * How is your company performing relative to competitors in the same domain?
 Varo sucessfully received its banking charter on August 1, 2020.
 This is ahead of its FinTech peers that have to partner with existing banking corporations to provide chartered and insured banking services.